 If you are considering making a reference to the Tribunal you can access support to help you the proceedings from Lets Talk ASN.
 They will advocate on your behalf throughout the Tribunal process to make sure your views are heard and represented.

-If none of the above apply, you can make your appeal to the Education Appeal Committee.
+If none of the above apply, you can make your appeal to the local authority's education appeal committee.
 They will consider your appeal and either agree with the decision of the education authority or agree in your favour.
-If they agree in your favour the education authority must place your child in the school of your choice.
+If they agree in your favour, the local authority must place your child in the school of your choice.

-If the EAC agrees with the decision of the education authority, you have the right to appeal to a Sheriff Court.
+If the appeal committee agrees with the decision of the local authority, you have the right to appeal to the Sheriff Court.

 If you choose an independent school for your child that is not a special school, the local authority will not be responsible for providing your child with any support they need to learn or for arranging assessments of their needs.

 If your child has additional support needs and you would like them to attend an independent school, it is a good idea to talk to your school or schools of choice about what resources and support they could offer your child.

 You have the right not to send your child to school and educate them at home.
 If your child has previously been attending a local authority school, you must ask the local authority for permission to withdraw them.
 The local authority may ask you to demonstrate how you will provide an education suitable to their age, ability and aptitude.
 If your child has never attended school you do not need to ask for permission.